gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 If ICMP is blocked, it does make troubleshooting the network connectivity issues a little bit harder because the administrator is unable to use tools like ping and traceroute to determine if the network connectivity is working properly and firewalls will drop the ICMP packets or return a host unreachable error.

+## LLDP (Link Layer Discovery Protocol)

+LLDP is a Layer 2 (data link layer) protocol used by network devices to advertise their identity, capabilities, and neighbors on a local area network (LAN).
+By using LLDP, the technician can identify the specific switch and port to which the VoIP handset is connected.
+The device can query the switch for LLDP information and obtain details about the connected device, including the port number.

 ## Web Ports and Protocols

 Port 80 for HTTP protocol